magento/devdocs/_includes/config/setup-cron.md

 (To confirm which `.ini` file the web server uses, create a .)

 The first command (`magento cron:run`) reindexes indexers, send automated e-mails, generates the sitemap, and so on.
 Usually it's associated with the PHP command line `.ini` file.
+The other two commands are used by the Component Manager and System Upgrade.

 For example, if you installed Magento in `/var/www/html/magento2` and all commands use the web server's `php.ini`, enter